Christian-RM/hello-world/README.md

 # hello-world
-Learnig how to use Github
+Learning how to use Github

+This is the first time I create a branch